 We will endeavour to always be informed and understand client needs and be fully committed to helping each client to get the most out of their relationship with AXA IM UK.

 This information on charges and expenses relates to AXA IM's Open Ended Investment Company (OEICs) and Authorised Unit Trusts (AUTs) as authorised by the FCA (referred to on this page as OEIC & AUT or our fund range).

 The charges you pay are used to pay the costs of running AXA IM's OEICs & AUT.
 These charges can reduce the potential growth of your investment.

 The notes below explain what these charges may be and the Cost and Charges Matrix lists the charges applicable to our fund range.
 These costs may vary from year to year.

 For more detailed information regarding fund charges, please refer to the "Fees and Expenses" section of the current prospectus of any AXA IM, fund which can be accessed via our Fund Centre.

 What is the entry charge/initial charge?

 This is a charge that is deducted from the initial investment amount before it is invested in the fund.

-There is no entry charges for our fund range for the following Shares/Units:
+There is no entry charge for our fund range in the retail shares/units.